dfaker/st-mode-toggles/README.md

 ## Features

 - One-click vibe flips
-  - A floating `fa-microchip` menu button is added to the SillyTavern top bar.
+  - A `microchip` menu button is added bext to the Guided Generations button.
   - Click to open a compact `gg-tools-menu` with all modes.

 - Clear, color-coded states